-If you have masks with elastic to put behind the ears, consider using a headband with two buttons attached to each side – those will act as anchors for the short elastic bands.
+If you have masks with elastic to put behind the ears – and the elastic is not particularly soft and meant for ear ties, consider using a headband with two buttons attached to each side – those will act as anchors for the short elastic bands.

 Want to find out how?
 Here’s a video tutorial to make a headband with buttons to attach face masks to: